mazhewitt/candle-cormel/tests/README.md

 Models are downloaded automatically via `ensure_model_downloaded()` on first use.

+Note: The library now requires explicit file_path configuration for multi-component models (no filename discovery/globbing).
+Built-in test configs already conform to this requirement.

 **⏱️ Model Loading Times**: Each model requires compilation on first load:
 - **Download**: ~30s for large models (cached afterward)
 - **Compilation**: 30-60s per model (optimizes for your hardware: ANE/GPU/CPU)